Entropy-Based Formulation of Thermodynamics in Arbitrary Quantum Evolution

-which lower-bounds the irreversible entropy production in terms of the CD work.
-In addition, we note that as a result $dS(\varrho\|\varrho_{\mathrm{eq}})\leqslant -\beta\mathrm{Tr}[(\varrho-\varrho_{\mathrm{eq}})\dot{H}]$ follows. \ignore{ \textit{Relation to balanced loss and gain.---}One can describe dynamics of the system, given in Eq. \eqref{geom}, equivalently through a balanced gain and loss formalism \cite{Alipour:STA}.
+\ignore{ (ii) It has also been shown in Refs. \cite{esposito-EntropyProduction,Paternostro-entropy-production} that under some conditions such as weak-coupling, and a large environment with constant Hamiltonian, when the whole energy change of the environment can be considered as heat and the whole heat is transferred to the system (this implies also a weak system-environment correlation assumption \cite{SciRep:Alipour-corr}), by assuming that the initial state of the bath is an equilibrium state $\varrho_{\mathsf{B}}^{\mathrm{eq}}$ with initial inverse temperature $\beta$, then $\Delta S + \beta \Delta Q_{B}=S(\varrho_{\mathsf{SB}}\|\varrho_{\mathsf{S}}\otimes \varrho^{\mathrm{eq}}_{\mathsf{B}})$.
+Since relative entropy is a positive quantity, this relation has been considered as a manifestation of the second law of thermodynamics.
+It is evident that under the same assumptions $d\mathbbmss{S}$ also reduces to the same relation and is positive.
+This can be seen assuming that the whole energy transfer with the environment is in the form of heat, which leads to $d\mathbbmss{W}_{\textsc{cd}}=0$ and thus $d\mathbbmss{Q}=dQ$.
+In addition, the large environment assumption yields that the inverse temperature of the system is almost equal to that of the environment \cite{qtemperature}.
+Hence $d\mathbbmss{S}$ becomes equival to $dS-\beta dQ$ and is then positive. } \ignore{ \textit{Relation to balanced loss and gain.---}One can describe dynamics of the system, given in Eq. \eqref{geom}, equivalently through a balanced gain and loss formalism \cite{Alipour:STA}.
 Within this context, where the dynamics is described by a non-Hermitian generator, evolution of any density matrix can be decomposed into two parts: a coherent part which is similar to the coherent part of Eq. \eqref{geom} and related to the unitary rotation of the eigenvectors of the density matrix, and a dissipative part which is related to the changes of the eigenvalues and can account for gain and loss.
 This decomposition can be readily seen by looking at the generator of the dynamics which is given by a non-Hermitian operator

 such that

 is Hermitian, and the dynamical equation can be recast as

 where $[ -0.9mm[ A,B ] -0.9mm]=A B -B^{\dag} A^{\dag}$.
 Here $i \Gamma$ is the generator of heat production or absorption processes, and $\mathbbmss{H}_{\textsc{cd}}$ is the generator of work production or absorption processes.
 Using this formalism, the heat production rate is given by